The Balfa Brothers: History

 Adopting the name Balfa Brothers in 1967, Dewey, Rodney, Will, Hadley Fontenot, and Dewey's daughter Nelda started touring folk festivals and European venues, playing Cajun music at a time in which its impact on American music had largely been forgotten.
 They made their first new recordings that year, and played at the 1968 Summer Olympics in Mexico City.

 They released several albums and appeared in the 1972 documentary Spend it All.
 Over time they experimented with blending traditional Cajun music with more modern orchestral sounds.
 They continued together until 1979; that year Rodney and Will died in an auto accident.
 In 1980, Dewey's wife died of trichinosis.
 Following further lineup changes, the group continued under the name a few years later, and an ensemble continued to perform even after Dewey died in 1992.

-The Balfa Brothers together with Marc Savoy appear playing "Parlez-nous à Boire" towards the end of the 1981 Walter Hill film, Southern Comfort.
-Their song "La Danse de Mardi Gras" appears on the soundtracks for the 1992 film Passion Fish and the 2012 film Beasts of the Southern Wild and Serenity (2019 film).
+The Balfa Brothers, performing with Marc Savoy, made notable film appearances in two Hollywood productions: the 1981 Walter Hill film Southern Comfort, where they perform "Parlez-nous à Boire", and the 1986 film The Big Easy, where Dewey Balfa appears in an uncredited role performing "La valse de Balfa" during a backyard barbecue scene.
+Their song "La Danse de Mardi Gras" appears on the soundtracks for the 1992 film Passion Fish, the 2012 film Beasts of the Southern Wild, and Serenity.
 It also appeared in a commercial for Carling Black Label Lager.

 Two of the Balfa Brothers, along with the late Cajun accordionist Danny Poulard, are briefly in the movie Garlic Is As Good As Ten Mothers, a 1980 documentary film about garlic directed by Les Blank.